cferdinandi/gmt-mailchimp-wp-rest-api/README.md

-# GMT EDD WP Rest API
+# GMT Mailchimp WP Rest API
-Add WP Rest API hooks into Easy Digital Downloads.
-Returns an array of purchase IDs.
+Add WP Rest API hooks for JS use of the Mailchimp API.

 ## How to use it

+THIS IS ALL WRONG!

 ### The Endpoint